meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 ```

 #### Writing the CSS
+Finally we will add some styling for our component with the `src/components/Checklist/style.css` file.

 Our styling for this component is going to be simple, we want it to be held in a div
 that is centered, has a rounded border, a bit of box-shadow, and some padding: